stelzinga/MF/Management_Framework.md

 Obviously, the range of Clients is vast, from individuals to entire Companies and anything in between like Small and Medium Enterprises.
 How a Venture manages its Clients depends among others on where a Client is located within this range, but also the Sector in which the Venture offers its Services to those Clients.
 ________________________________________
 ## Services
 Services is a single term used to describe both Goods and/or Services.
 Goods can be raw materials, finished Products or anything in between.
 Services are non-tangible output of Operations.
-As such, Services could be considered a Result.
-The reason why it is considered seperate, is that Services is the aspect that is not 'retained' within Operations and Management, but effectively leaves the Venture once it is sold and has generated Revenue.
-A Service may return to the Venture, generating Cost as part of a post-sales support.
-Both Goods and Services are of value to Clients, and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
+Services could be considered a Result.
+The reason why it is considered on a standalone basis, is that Services is the aspect that is not 'retained' within Operations and Management, but effectively leaves the Venture once it is sold and has generated Revenue.
+A Service *may* return to Operations, generating Cost as part of post-sales support for example.
+Both Goods and Services are of value to Clients, and they are thus willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
 In certain cases Services can be composed of Services *and* Products.
-For example stock exchanges deliver various Products (Stock, ETF, Warrants, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offer Services (repair, advice) to support those Products.
-Some Services are for the benefit of the Venture itself i.e., internal Services e.g., Risk Management, Help-desk, IT Support, etc. Services are expected to be of good *quality* which means a Service should respond *simultaneously* to:
+For example, stock exchanges deliver various Products (Stock, ETF, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offer Services (repair, help desk) to support those Products.
+Some Services are for the benefit of the Venture itself i.e., internal Services like Risk Management, IT Support, etc. Services are expected to be of good *quality* which means a Service should respond *simultaneously* to:
 - Client expectations and
 - Laws or Regulations

 Key deliverables for Services are:
 - Run
 - Change

 ### Run
 These are the Services Clients tend to expect either because they already receive it, or because they are an accepted norm of level of Service, or because it is a mandated Service e.g., a regulatory requirement.